samirsahoo007/git/README.md

 ## Git Squash and remove previous commits

+`
+$ git rebase -i HEAD~10
+$ git push -u origin branch_name --force
+`

+_#first command above:
-`$ git rebase -i HEAD~10      _# Retain the first commit from below( as pick) and change the rest of the `pick` to `squash`.
+Retain the first commit from below( as pick) and change the rest of the `pick` to `squash`.
-                             # Save the file.
+Save the file.
 Now you can check which comment to keep.
 Here 10 shows last 10 commits in the local branch_

-$ git push -u origin branch_name --force          # force push is necessary`
+_#second command: force push is necessary_

 _git log             # You can see all your commits squashes to one commit_